Skip to main contentSkip to footer

 What's the difference between a branded eCard and a consumer eCard?

 A branded eCard is built around an organization's logo, colors, and voice — and ships with team directories, send automation, analytics, and custom-domain delivery.
-Consumer eCard tools (Hallmark, JibJab, Paperless Post) are designed for one-off personal sends and don't carry those operational features.
+Consumer eCard tools are designed for one-off personal sends and don't carry those operational features.

 Do automated eCards require an HRIS?